richrace/MadeTechHandbook/README.md

 # Made Tech Handbook Mobile Application

-This application scrapes all the links from the [Made Tech handbook repo](https://github.com/madetech/handbook) and constructs a simple application which allows users to more easily find information from the our handbook.
+This application scrapes all the links from the [Made Tech handbook repo](https://github.com/madetech/handbook) and constructs a simple application which allows users to more easily search for information from our handbook.

 The application uses React Native.
 To run the application: